kartikey-vyas/GI-timeseries-classification/project-logs/kartikey.md

 3. run the `target_binary_feature_real_test()` function on each feature for each target var.
 Target vars should be binary (0/1 baseline, 0/1 Ach, 0/1 AT).
 Use mann test.
 4. save features with p-value <0.05 for **all 3** target vars.
 5. file to write to: `fname = "electrode_{}_efficient_features_filtered.h5".format(signal_num)`

+#### Week 3 meeting

+units -> microvolts

+**Presentation Feedback**
+- make a stronger point of what exactly we're looking at ie. using an MEA to identify drugs
+- reference the MEA study and use figures from there
+- get some figures on compute hours used, data points created, memory...
+- public private keypair for ssh mahuika
+-